Skip to content

 Take Your Time

-• Can you detail exactly what I will get for my money?
+• What will I get for my money?

 • Do I need to sign a contract?
-If so, how long does it run for?
+How long is it for?

-• How am I protected if you stop providing the service before the contract is up?
+• What happens if you stop the service before the contract ends?

-• What happens if the provider doesn't show up or shows up late?
+• What if the care worker doesn’t come or is late?

 Have someone with you